thespacedoctor/sherlock/docs/source/_includes/tutorial.rst

     sherlock init

-This should create and open the settings file; follow the instructions in the file to populate the missing settings values (usually given an ``XXX`` placeholder).
+This should create and open a new config file; follow the instructions in the file to populate the missing parameters values (usually given an ``XXX`` placeholder).

 .. todo::